5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Core2_SpeedStep/README.md

 > [!CAUTION]
 >
 > `SMCProcessor.kext` (VirtualSMC) does not report CPU clock speeds tp HWMonitorSMC2.
+For this you would need to install Intel Power Gadget and allow HWMonitorSMC2 to use its data.
+But unfortunately, Intel Power Gadget is only compatible with 2nd to 10th Gen Intel Core i CPUs.
 So, if you don't have the category "Core Frequencies" displayed in HWMonitorSMC2, test with **FakeSMC3 + IntelCPUMonitor.kext** first to confirm SpeedStep itself is working, then switch back to VirtualSMC for daily use once confirmed — VirtualSMC's monitoring gap doesn't affect SpeedStep's actual function, only whether you can see it working.

 ## Credits